pychuang/ll-api/doc/source/api-site.rst

 frequent (tail) queries are not very useful for they challenge as they will not be issued often enough.

-The :http:get:`/api/site/query` enpoint provides ways to manipulate the set of queries before the challenge starts.
+The :http:get:`/api/site/query` endpoint provides ways to manipulate the set of queries before the challenge starts.

 .. autoflask:: ll.api.site:app